w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 [Gartner Magic Quadrant](https://www.gartner.com/en/research/methodologies/magic-quadrants-research)

-- **Leaders** execute well and are well positioned for tomorrow
+- **Leaders** execute well and are well-positioned for tomorrow
 - **Visionaries** understand where the market is going but do not yet execute well
 - **Niche Players** focus successfully on a small segment, or are unfocused and do not out-innovate or outperform others
-- **Challengers** execute well but do not demonstrate an understanding of market direction
+- **Challengers** execute well but do not demonstrate an understanding of the market direction
 - Focusing on leaders isn’t always the best
   - A niche player may support needs better than a market leader.
 It depends on how the provider aligns with business goals